-Voter Registration Databases (VRDBs) present a unique target for cyber threat actors.
-It is vital that security professionals take precautions to defend VRDBs against cyber intrusion.
+Voter registration databases present a unique target for cyber threat actors.
+It is vital that security professionals take precautions to defend them against cyber intrusion.

 What are the threats that may place voter data at risk?